 These were the top 10 bowling balls for the strokers.
 Each one of these balls was shortlisted considering certain factors vital for this special bowling ball.
 We will recommend you consider these factors when shopping for the best bowling ball for a stroker.

 Weight is one of the most important criteria to select the best stroker bowling ball.
 The right weight of the bowling ball allows you to have proper control over the bowling ball.
-Besides, it also prevents you from early fatigue in your hand and wrist areas.
+Additionally, it also prevents you from early fatigue in your hand and wrist areas.
 Moreover, they will also have enough hitting power to smash the deck pins at the far end.

 The guiding rule to know the most appropriate weight of the bowling ball for you is to divide your body weight with ten.
 So, if you weigh around 120lbs, a bowling ball with 12lbs weight will be perfect for you.